In which The Author is feeling very depressed

 I know I’ve written extensively on the subject over the past couple of years (and especially during the last few months), but in case you’re new to this blog, I’ll try and put it into some sort of context.
 For now, let me just sketch the situation out for you.

-At nine o’clock yesterday morning, I was sitting in a small market town in the Forest of Dean.
+At 9 a.m. yesterday, I was sitting in a small market town in the Forest of Dean.
 I’ll finish my account of the weekend itself another time, now that I’ve sorted out all the photos.
-Anyway, while I sat by the War Memorial in Coleford, I was juggling bus times in my head, trying to work out the longest possible journey home.
+Anyway, while I sat by the war memorial in Coleford, I was juggling bus times in my head, trying to work out the longest possible journey home.
 For such a small town, Coleford offered me a surprisingly wide range of possibilities.

 I could go via Ross-on-Wye to Hereford, from there to Brecon, back to Abergavenny, and then straight across the Heads of the Valleys Road.